questinite/mediametrics-showcase/docs/data-governance.md

 - Brand names are fictionalized
 - Agency names are fictionalized
-- Campaign names are anonymized
+- Campaign names are fictionalized
 - Identifiers are masked
-- Original source identifiers are not exposed
 - Public values are for demonstration only
 - The live system uses a disclaimer popup